Annual Conference – Request for Proposals

 Whether you’re a director, just getting started in the workforce, or somewhere in-between we want to hear from you.
 If you’re a public policy advocate, running a rural theater, raising funds for a food bank, or providing mental health services we want to hear from you.
 We want to hear from people at large and small nonprofits.

-Session proposals take 20 to 30 minutes to complete through the online form and are due by Monday, April 21, 11:59 pm CST.
+Session proposals take 20 to 30 minutes to complete through the online form and are due by Wednesday, April 15, 2026 at 11:59 pm CST.

 What types of sessions will be selected?